efebaydan/SleepImpact-TERMProject/0-README.md

 | 3   | Cigarette count is uncorrelated with sleep quality. | More cigarettes **lower** sleep quality. | Pearson/Spearman correlation |
 | 4   | Step count has no effect on sleep-onset or quality. | More steps **improve** sleep metrics. | Linear regression: Sleep ~ Steps + covariates |

-> If any p-value < 0.05, H₀ will be rejected for that relationship.
-Multiple comparison corrections (Benjamini–Hochberg) are applied to avoid false positives.
+> If any p-value < 0.05, the null hypothesis (H₀) was rejected for that test.

 ---